enthdegree/f100/readme.md

 - Like the top cover FPC, the area of the FPC near the focus area selector dial area is screwed down and you will rip it if you don’t know it’s there.
 As you lift it off you have to unscrew a screw normally holding the FPC at the red arrow in Figure 7.
 - The FPC on the panel is tacked to the cover’s body with two pieces of double-sided tape (white arrows in Figure 7).
 The tape can be loosened with a toothpick saturated with isopropyl alcohol.

-For reassembly the hard part is getting the dial assembly back in place.
+For reassembly the hard part is getting the focus area selector dial back into place.
-You need to tape the dial into place from the outside of the rear cover during their reassembly so that it stays suspended, so that you can screw the rotating contact pin assembly + FPC back down into it as you replace the internal panel assembly.
+You need to tape the dial on from the outside during reassembly so that it stays in place temporarily.
+Then as you lower the internal panel back in place, you can screw the sliding contact pin assembly + FPC back down into the dial.

 <figure>
 <img src="./images/f100_rear_cover_internal_panel.jpg" alt="f100_rear_cover_internal_panel.jpg" width="50%">
 <figcaption>
 <i>Figure 7: F100 rear cover internal panel.
 White arrows: Tape tacks the FPC to the body of the rear cover.
-Red arrow: the FPC (thus the whole panel) is normally clamped onto the the body of the back door by a large-headed screw that goes here. </i>
+Red arrow: the FPC (thus the whole panel) is normally clamped onto the body of the back door through wide-headed screw that goes into the focus area selector dial through this hole </i>
 </figcaption>
 </figure>